Organizational culture: Methods

 Change methodologies include Peter Senge's concept of a "learning organization" expressed in The Fifth Discipline or Directive Communication's "corporate culture evolution".

-Changing culture takes time.
-Members need time to get used to the new ways.
-Organizations with a strong and specific culture are harder to change.

 Prior to introducing a cultural change, a needs assessment can characterize the existing culture.
-This involves some mixture of employ surveys, interviews, focus groups, observation, customer surveys, and other internal research.
-The company must then describe the new, desired culture, and then design a change process.
+This involves some mixture of employee surveys, interviews, focus groups, observation, customer surveys, and other internal research.
+The company must then describe the new, desired culture, and design a change process.

 Cummings and Worley offer six guidelines for cultural change, in line with the eight distinct stages mentioned by Kotter.